brantsbrain/boc-groupme/README.md

 # GroupMe Prayer Bot

 The heart behind this bot was to ensure that we could keep track of prayer and praise requests from any number of members of a GroupMe chat over the course of a week to be consistently keeping friends and family in mind and lifted up to the Lord.

+If the optional crontab functionality is implemented, these prayers/praises can be scheduled to post weekly at any given time to remind members of previous posts.

 We are constantly looking for ways to improve on current functionality and implement new functionality.
 We know we're not JS pros!
 Please create an issue or submit a pull request if you'd like to contribute to the repo!